 The school was inspected by Ofsted in March 2023, who found the following; Governors know the school well.
 They work effectively with leaders to set the aims and ambitions of the school.
 They provide appropriate support for senior leaders.
 Governors ensure they receive the information they need from a range of external partners.
 This supports them in setting priorities for the school.
 They provide challenge to ensure improvement plans are progressing.
 Leaders support staff with their workload by ensuring they have time to carry out their roles effectively.

-No other formal governance review took place last year, however there will be an external review of governance in the summer term 2024.
+No other formal governance review took place last year, however there will be an external review of governance in the spring term 2025 and a training programme implemented to support the large number of new trustees.

 Committee Structure